jovanbulck/sgx-step/README.md

 **Note (timer interval).** The exact timer interval value depends on CPU frequency, and hence remains inherently platform-specific.
 Configure a suitable value in `/app/bench/main.c`.
-We established precise timer intervals on both our evaluation platforms by tweaking and observing the NOP microbenchmark enclave instruction pointer trace results.
+We established precise timer intervals for our evaluation platforms (see table above) by tweaking and observing the NOP microbenchmark enclave instruction pointer trace results.

 ## Using SGX-Step in your own projects